A Step-By-Step Guide to Ecommerce SEO

 So, in this blog, we’ll deep dive into the world of eCommerce SEO and discuss all the strategies and tactics that you can adopt today to improve your eCommerce website’s conversion rates and SEO friendliness.

 First, let’s understand a bit more about eCommerce SEO.

 What is E-commerce SEO?

-Search Engine Optimization, or SEO in short, is the process of optimizing your website with all the best practices of appearing higher in the search rankings for related keywords.
-With better visibility, the chances of getting more traffic increase leading to higher conversions.
+Search Engine Optimization, or SEO in short, is the process of optimizing your website with all the best practices to appear higher in the search rankings for related keywords.
+With better visibility, the chances of getting more traffic increase, leading to higher conversions.
 That’s the ultimate objective.

 Optimizing your website with relevant keywords, conducting on-page SEO, ensuring that there are no technical issues with the website, and creating more backlinks are all part of a good eCommerce SEO strategy.

 We will be discussing each of these aspects in depth.
 But before we get going with that, here are some interesting stats for you:

 - E-commerce sites generate 37.5% of their traffic from search engines

 - 70-80% of online shoppers ignore paid ads in search results